 Staff & Board

 Justin Cantafio is anchored by a steadfast belief in the power of small-scale, community-based businesses to build truly sustainable social and economic development.
 It’s what drove him to spend his master’s degree living and working on ten organic farms from Quebec to the Pacific Coast.
-Having experienced firsthand the power and beauty of the buy-local movement, Justin carried on to push the limits of what it might mean for Nova Scotia.
 He’s since helped with managing Atlantic Canada’s first sustainable seafood subscription program through Off the Hook Community Supported Fishery, worked with the Ecology Action Centre to spearhead a Canada-wide program to promote locally-sourced food in schools, universities, and hospitals, and connected small-scale fishers and aquaculturalists with high-value markets across Nova Scotia and beyond with Halifax’s Afishionado Fishmongers.
 When he’s not crafting up ideas to re-localize our economy and promote local businesses, you might find Justin running in the woods, cooking up big hearty meals with friends, or relaxing in his tiny cabin by the sea.

 Member At Large

 Jessie Palmer grew up on an organic farm in Cape Breton and has been a vendor at markets across Nova Scotia since she was a teen.
 As an adult, she spent years overseas frequenting local markets and loved developing connections with the vendors.
-She founded Cabbage Patch Kimchi 3 years ago, and has grown the company through the Halifax Forum Farmers’ and Seaport Market.
+She founded Cabbage Patch Kimchi in 2015, and has grown the company through the Halifax Forum Farmers’ Market, Seaport Market and currently sells at the Halifax Brewery Market.
 Her products are now carried in stores across the province.
-Jessie holds a degree in international development from Dalhousie and lives in Halifax where she also works with the Immigrant Settlement Association of Nova Scotia.
+Jessie holds a degree in international development from Dalhousie and lives in Halifax where she also works with the Immigrant Services Association of Nova Scotia.
 She is excited to be a part of the board to help promote and support local markets.

 Member at Large